MalTheLegend104/WallOS/README.md

 System calls will likely be held in a single header, among the likes of <Windows.h> on windows.
 If this isn't achieveable, we will likely follow the unix-like <sys/header>.
 This will be determined at a later date, after the userspace is fully designed.

+These will take a call convention of `int 0x42` on x86_64 (along with implementing actual `syscall/sysenter` support later).
+I also plan on (potentially) supporting `int 0x80` for portability support.

 ## Documentation

 All current documentation can be found [here.](documentation/README.md)